alejandro24/ANIOT-RPI1-RPI2-Group5/README.md

 A GitHub repository has been created to follow a collaborative working model.
 Additionally, a Project in GitHub has been defined to help team members to track, prioritise and identify potential delays/stoppers to address accordingly.
 Please, refers to the Github site: https://github.com/alejandro24/ANIOT-RPI1-RPI2-Group5

 # _Design_
 Once objectives and mandatory and optinal requirements have been analysed by the team, an initial system definition was performed.
-It includes workflow definition, gaps
+It includes workflow diagram and component definition.

 ## Workflow diagram
 We have defined the following initial workflow diagram for our Air quality evaluation system.